 Go to File>Open video file.
 Open the Files of type dropdown and select GIF from it.
 You will then be able to select the GIF file in the Open dialog box.

-AVI isn’t exactly as popular as the MP4 format but the AVI file will play on most devices.
+AVI isn’t exactly as popular as the MP4 format, but the AVI file will play on most devices.
 That said, if you don’t want the file to be in AVI format, you can find an online converter that can convert it to MP4.
-You do want to go for a good quality video converter if the GIF itself is in good quality.
+You do want to go for a good quality video converter if the GIF itself is of good quality.

 If VirtualDub isn’t doing the trick for you, you can use one of my favorite GIF recording apps; Screen2GIF.